simeononsecurity/simeononsecurity.ch/content/articles/free-microsoft-certifications-for-students/index.md

 coverCaption: ""
 ---

-# Boost Your Career with Free Microsoft Certifications for Students and Graduates

 Are you a student or recent graduate looking to gain valuable skills and knowledge in the tech industry?
 Look no further than the free Microsoft Certifications available through the MSFT Student Cert program on [CloudReadySkills.com](https://msftstudentcert.cloudreadyskills.com/).
 These certifications provide a great opportunity to expand your expertise in cloud computing and artificial intelligence, both of which are in high demand in today's job market.

 ## MSFT Student Cert Program Information Architecture